sskoldas/MachineLearning-Biomarkers/README.md

-This project provides a **reproducible machine learning workflow** for classifying disease stages using microbiome data.
-It also supports **biomarker discovery** through fold-wise feature importance analysis.
+This project provides a **reproducible machine learning workflow** for classifying cystic fibrosis disease stages using sputum microbiome data.
+It also supports **biomarker discovery** through feature importance analysis.

 cd src/